-DES-3800:4#create iproute default 10.48.74.121 1 Command: create iproute default 10.48.74.121 1

-Success.

-DES-3800:4#

-delete iproute Purpose Used to delete an IP route entry from the Switch's IP routing table.
-Syntax delete iproute <network_address> <ipaddr> [primary backup]</ipaddr></network_address> Description This command will delete an existing entry from the Switch's IP routing table.
+DES-3800:admin#create iproute default 10.48.74.121 1 Command: create iproute default 10.48.74.121 1 delete iproute Purpose Used to delete an IP route entry from the Switch's IP routing table.
+Syntax delete iproute [default <network_address>] {[primary backup]}</network_address> Description This command will delete an existing entry from the Switch's IP routing table.
 Parameters <network_address> - IP address and netmask of the IP interface that is the destination of the route.
 The address and mask information can be specified using the traditional format (for example, 10.1.2.3/255.0.0.0 or in CIDR format, 10.1.2.3/8).</network_address> <ipaddr> - The gateway IP address for the next hop router.</ipaddr> [primary backup] - The user may choose between Primary and Backup.
 If the Primary Static/Default Route fails, the Backup Route will support the entry.
 Please take note that the Primary and Backup entries cannot have the same Gateway.
-Restrictions Only administrator-level users can issue this command.
+Restrictions User Account Command Level - Administrator and Operator delete iproute default Purpose Used to delete a default IP route entry from the Switch's IP routing table.
+Syntax delete iproute default <ipaddr></ipaddr> Description This command will delete an existing default entry from the Switch's IP routing table.
+Parameters <ipaddr> - The gateway IP address for the next hop router.</ipaddr> Restrictions User Account Command Level - Administrator and Operator